 K-PS2-1 – Motion and Stability: Forces and Interactions: Example: Learners explore how pushing and pulling their Art Machines affects movement.
 When they move the fulcrum closer or farther from the center, they observe how forces change the motion of their machine.

-K-2-ETS1-2 – Engineering Design: Example: Learners follow the design process by asking questions about how levers work, imagining solutions, planning their builds, and iterating to improve movement.
+K-2-ETS1-2 – Engineering Design: Example: Learners follow the design process by asking questions, imagining solutions, planning their builds, and iterating to improve their "feature function".

 3-PS2-4 – Defining and Delimiting Engineering Problems: Example: Learners identify a specific challenge (e.g., making their Art Machine pick up an object) and design an iteration that successfully moves an object from one place to another.